kim-emelife/Airline_Booking_Analysis/README.md

 # Data Source
 * British Airways DataSet (Kaggle) https://www.kaggle.com/datasets/manishkumar7432698/airline-passangers-booking-data
 * There are three dataset available, only the passenger_booking_data was utilised in this analysis.
-The other two are related to customer flinght reviews and surveys.
+The other two are related to customer flight reviews and surveys.

 # Folders
 Airline booking Analysis project deliverables were separated into the following folders: